xapax/security/wireshark.md

 ### Display filter

-Show only packets used by this IP-address.
+Show only packets used by this IP-address, or to a specific port
 ```
 ip.addr == 192.168.1.102
 tcp.port eq 25